-Lions, tigers, bears - and so much more!
-Set aside several hours for exploration in the Denver Zoo (2300 Steele St.), an eye-opening experience for all ages.
+Set aside several hours for exploration at the Denver Zoo.
 The fourth most popular zoo in the nation has 4,000 animals representing more than 750 species.
-Kids will love the Pioneer Train, (the first natural gas zoo train in America), which will take them on a relaxing trip around Pachyderm Park, passing by hippos, rhinos and more.
+Kids will love the Pioneer Train, which will take them on a relaxing trip around Pachyderm Park, passing by hippos, rhinos and more.
 The zoo's new Amur tiger habitat, The Edge, opens this summer, bringing guests closer than ever to these magnificent felines.
-And don't miss the new, amazing Toyota Elephant Passage, the largest bull elephant habitat in the world.
+And don't miss the amazing Toyota Elephant Passage, the one of the largest elephant habitats in the world.

-One of the most unique "wild Denver" spots can be found just a few miles from downtown Denver at the 30,000-square-foot Butterfly Pavilion (6252 W. 104th Ave., Westminster).
-This amazing attraction combines science education with hands-on fun to teach visitors about invertebrates, science and conservation.
-The interactive exhibits are geared primarily towards families with kids ages 2 to 12 years old, but people of all ages will embrace the beauty and wonder of the tropical conservatory filled with 1,200 free-flying butterflies imported from around the globe.
+One of the most unique "wild Denver" spots can be found just a few miles from downtown Denver at the 30,000-square-foot Butterfly Pavilion.
+The interactive exhibits explore insects, sea creatures and, of course, butterflies.
+It's geared primarily towards families with kids ages 2 to 12 years old, but people of all ages will embrace the beauty and wonder of the tropical conservatory filled with 1,200 free-flying butterflies imported from around the globe.

-The Downtown Aquarium (700 Water St.) features fascinating sea creatures, sharks and more.
+Get up close to fascinating sea creatures, sharks and more.
 All in all there are more than 15,000 fish, mammals and plants, including an exhibit of Sumatran tigers who love to swim.
-This family friendly attraction has a restaurant where you can dine next to sharks and schools of colorful tropical fish.
-Also stroll the grounds around the aquarium for kid-focused activities, like petting zoos and educational programs.
+The family-friendly Downtown Aquarium has a restaurant where you can dine next to sharks and schools of colorful tropical fish.